vakila/automerge.github.io/docs/glossary.md

 ## Types

 All collaborative data structures conform to certain rules.
 Each variable in the document must be of one of the implemented types.
-Each type mmust conform to the rules of CRDTs.
-Automerge comes with a set of pre-defined types such as `Map`, `Array`, `Counter`, `number`, `Text`, and so on.
+Each type must conform to the rules of CRDTs.
+Automerge comes with a set of [pre-defined types](types/values) such as `Map`, `Array`, `Counter`, `number`, `Text`, and so on.

 ## Changes

-A change is a small set of metadata that describes an update to a data structure within the document.
-For example, a insertion of an element to a list is an example of a change.
-All changes are commutative, which means that the order in which they are applied does not matter.
-In other words, as long as all of the same set of changes have been applied, all replicas of that data structure should see the same state.
+A change describes some update to a document; think of it like a commit in Git.
+A change could perform several operations, for example setting several properties or updating several objects within the document, and these will all be executed atomically.
+Changes are commutative, which means that the order in which they are applied does not matter.
+When the same set of changes has been applied to two documents, Automerge guarantees that they will be in the same state.

 To do this, typically each change depends upon a previous change.
-Automerge creates a graph of changes that are modeled as a tree.
-This internal data structure is convienent as we are able to walk the tree efficiently to compute the application state at any given time.
+Automerge creates a directed acyclic graph (DAG) of changes.
 To learn more about how automerge works internally, see the [Internals](how-it-works/backend) section.

 ## History

 Each change that is made to a data structure builds upon other changes to create a shared, materialized view of a document.
 Each change is dependent on a previous change, which means that all replicas are able to construct a history of the data structure.
-This is a powerful propery in multi-user applications, and can be implemented in a way that is storage and space efficient.
+This is a powerful property in multi-user applications, and can be implemented in a way that is storage and space efficient.

 ## Compaction